bluerobotics/BlueOS-docs/content/development/overview/index.md

 While BlueOS itself runs locally on the vehicle, there are various cloud-based services involved that allow downloading new BlueOS releases, installing new autopilot firmware, finding and installing available extensions, finding information about BlueOS, and getting support.

 Of note are
-1. The [BlueOS-docker repository](https://github.com/bluerobotics/BlueOS-docker), where BlueOS-core and BlueOS-bootstrap are developed
+1. The [BlueOS repository](https://github.com/bluerobotics/BlueOS), where BlueOS-core and BlueOS-bootstrap are developed
 1. The [Blue Robotics DockerHub](https://hub.docker.com/u/bluerobotics/), where the BlueOS-core and BlueOS-bootstrap Docker images are deployed/hosted
 1. The [BlueOS-Extensions-Repository](https://github.com/bluerobotics/BlueOS-Extensions-Repository), where BlueOS extensions are registered and findable from
 1. The [ArduPilot Firmware Server](https://firmware.ardupilot.org), where autopilot firmwares are fetched from